yunyunh123/EC523-SER/README.md

 * TESS (english) - https://www.kaggle.com/datasets/ejlok1/toronto-emotional-speech-set-tess
 * SHEMO (persian) - https://www.kaggle.com/datasets/mansourehk/shemo-persian-speech-emotion-detection-database

-Then, we trained and fine-tined three different models (Wav2Vec, CNN, and S4) on these datasets (70% training, 20% testing, 10% validation).
+Then, we trained and fine-tined three different models (Wav2Vec, 2DCNN_LSTM, and S4) on these datasets (70% training, 20% testing, 10% validation).
 Specifically, we used the four emotions common to all models ```[anger, happy, neutral, sadness]```, but the functionality exists to use all emotions independently within the code.

 # Our Models
+---
 ## Wav2Vec
 We adapted an existing Wav2Vec model and fine-tuned it on our specific datasets. https://huggingface.co/docs/transformers/model_doc/wav2vec2

-## CNN
+## 2D-CNN/LSTM with Attention
-We built a CNN similar to the architecture described in the following source:
+We referenced following source to build our 2D-CNN/LSTM model:
 ```
 W. Alsabhan.
 Human-Computer Interaction with a Real-Time Speech Emotion Recognition with Ensembling Techniques 1D Convolution Neural Network with Attention, Sensors, 2023. https://doi.org/10.3390/s23031386
 ```
+However, instead of 1D-CNN, we used 2D-CNN in order to take in 2D Mel spectrograms.

+Because the paper does not have a public repository, we created, trained, and tuned 2D-CNN/LSTM model from scratch.

 ## S4
 We adapted the S4 implementation taken from the following repository: